Bisher 1368 mal gespeichert

 Outdoor Camp Kitchen

 There is a covered outdoor kitchen where the helpers cook their meals.
 You will have access to lots of counter space, a communal propane-powered camp stove, pots, pans, and dishware.
 There is a deep sink with hot and cold running water, gravity fed from the rainwater tanks.
-There is a secure cupboard for food storage.
 Greywater-safe soap and propane is provided.

-There are two cupboards for food storage in the outdoor kitchen.
-To prevent problems with attracting predators to the homestead, it is vital that all food is securely stored, and scraps and dishes are cleaned immediately.
+To prevent problems with attracting predators to the homestead, it is vital that all food is securely stored, and scraps and dishes are cleaned up immediately.
 There is a fridge in the main house that you are welcome to store a small amount of perishables in.
 Freezer space is available, but limited.

 Biodegradable and Greywater Safe Products

 The shower water goes down to Bloody Run (the creek at the bottom of the property) and then into the Eel River Watershed.
 Please be sure ALL your personal care products are biodegradable.
 This includes shampoo and conditioner, bug spray, lotion, makeup, etc. Greywater safe soap is provided, but please provide your own towels.
 The house shower also requires greywater safe products.

 There are 2 sets of compost toilets on the logging road.
 Every toilet is a bit different, so please follow the instructions in each specific toilet.
 Peeing in the woods is encouraged, but please poop in provided toilets.

 The property is a 25 minute drive from the closest town of Willits.
 The last 4 miles is a steep dirt road that can be challenging for people new to mountain driving.
 Totally doable, just steep, and definitely easier during daylight.

 There is no public transportation to my house.